Why do places mean so much?

 For others, a link to loved ones forges a special attachment to a particular place.

 More surprising was that for over 40 per cent of those we surveyed, their meaningful places were recent discoveries.
-Whether it’s with family, alone or just out walking the dog, it seems we visit these places to relax, enjoy nature or simply get away from our everyday cares.
+Whether it’s with family, alone or just out walking the dog, it seems we visit these places to relax, enjoy nature or simply to get away from our everyday cares.

 Whatever they might be, our participants agreed strongly on three feelings about favourite places:

-2. Feeling physically and emotionally safe
+- Feeling physically and emotionally safe (60 per cent of respondents strongly agreed)

 What else do places give us?

 The participants in our survey also told us about the calm and joy they experience.
-Many people said that a visit to their meaningful place grounds them, helps them ease stress and gives them much needed ‘me-time’.
+Many people said that a visit to their meaningful place grounds them, helps them ease stress and gives them much needed ‘me time’.

 These feelings can be hard to put into words, but all point to a sense of positive wellbeing.